 May the interested reader convince himself or herself of the topicality of this book nearly fifty years after God and the Fascists was first published.
 It is thrillingly written and a literary achievement of the first rank.

-By Peter Gorenflos, Berlin, Germany
+Author: Peter Gorenflos, Berlin, Germany